kwangsungjun/kwangsungjun.github.io/teach/20.2.csc580/index.md

 ### Syllabus

-Here is the [syallabus updated on Aug 20, 2020](./data/syllabus - CSC 580.pdf).
+Here is the [syallabus updated on Sep 9, 2020](./data/syllabus - CSC 580.pdf).
 Further adjustments will be available in D2L.

 ### Logistics info